-6 Tips to Help Your Child Sleep Better
+6 Effective Tips to Help Your Child Sleep Better at Night

 As a parent you might already know how important sleep is for your kids.
 If you are struggling to establish a sleep schedule for your child, follow these tips.